MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 ## Identify installations

 The App Center SDK creates a UUID for each device once the app is installed.
-This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
+This identifier remains the same for a device when the app is updated.
+A new identifier is generated only when the app is reinstalled.
 The following API is useful for debugging purposes.

 ```csharp
 System.Guid? installId = await AppCenter.GetInstallIdAsync();